Dmitry Bykov (2022– )

 Pedro X. Molina is a political cartoonist who fled his native Nicaragua during a crackdown on government critics in 2018.
 He is currently an Artist Protection Fund Fellow in residence at the Cornell Latin American and Caribbean Studies Program.
-Among his many honors is a 2019 Maria Moors Cabot Award from Columbia Journalism School and the 2018 Courage in Editorial Cartooning Award from Cartoonists Rights Network International.
+Among his many honors is a 2021 Gabo Award for Excellence, a 2019 Maria Moors Cabot Award from Columbia Journalism School, and the 2018 Courage in Editorial Cartooning Award from Cartoonists Rights Network International.

 Television host, journalist, and policy consultant Raza Rumi has long been a leading voice for human rights and against extremism in his native Pakistan.
 He survived an assassination attempt in March 2014 by political Islamists in which his driver lost his life.
 He has continued to produce essays and editorials for the Pakistani and international press.
 He is currently director of the Park Center for Independent Media at Ithaca College.
 He also co-edits the online publication Ideas & Futures and serves on the ICOA board.

 Sonali Samarasinghe is an award-winning journalist and human rights activist from Sri Lanka.
 Samarasinghe practiced law for twenty years and worked as an investigative journalist focusing on human rights, including government corruption and women’s issues.
 She fled the country after her husband, a newspaper editor, was assassinated.
 Now a U.S. citizen, she served for several years as a diplomat in Sri Lanka’s mission to the UN.

 Irakli Kakabadze is a Georgian writer, performance artist, and peace and human rights activist.
 In January 2007 he was forced to flee with his pregnant wife after receiving anonymous death threats following the publication of a newspaper editorial calling for the government to apologize for the persecution of the people of western Georgia during the 1992-94 conflict in that region.